datumcorp/pm-plus/readme.md

 This tool is designed to convert existing JSON (collection) files to YAML format, with a little restructuring of the schema.

+### How To Use

+Install via `npm i -g pm-plus` and then go to the directory with postman collections and then type `pm+ convert '*.json'`

 The end result is to have maintainable code which is easy to review and edit, without the need for the Postman App.

-Also included some handy macros: `set, clear, include`

 ```yaml
 name: sample test file